jeremybatesDC/vueGridBaseballCard/README.md

 --> consider hashes/routes to preserve the Back-button functionality some users rely on to escape a menu.

---> portrait mode cutout mode using web worker and a white/black background to transparency process.
-I think this is doable and will be cool.
+--> cutout mode using web worker and a white/black background to transparency process.
+There are services/plugins (also a chrome api that maybe a node server could use)

---> get sponsorship even if from family

 --> "classic" vs "modern" defaults.